mwojnars/hypertag/docs/index.md

             td
                @ info           # inline form can be used as well:  td @ info

-and then apply this hypertag to a non-empty _actual body_ which will be passed in a structural form via the "info" attribute and will get printed in the right place inside the output table with all its rich contents and formatting preserved:
+This special attribute will hold the _actual body_ of a hypertag's occurrence, represented as a tree of nodes of Hypertag's native Document Object Model (DOM), so that all rich contents and formatting are preserved:

     table
         tableRow 'Porsche' '200,000'